 \subsection{Analysis with a Single Expert}

-To highlight the effectiveness of our architecture, we conduct an ablation experiment in which a single expert is responsible for generating both the trajectory and the reasoning result during the reinforcement learning process.
-As shown in Fig.~\ref{fig:compare}, we observe that using a single expert adversely affects the trajectory output under our sparse reward setting, leading to catastrophic forgetting and reduction in the quality of the generated trajectory.
+To demonstrate the effectiveness of our architecture, we conduct an ablation study using a single expert to generate both trajectories and reasoning outputs during reinforcement learning.
+As shown in Fig.~\ref{fig:compare}, we observe that using a single expert adversely affects the trajectory output under our sparse reward setting, leading to catastrophic forgetting and a reduction in the quality of the generated trajectory.
 This observation also strongly validates the advantage of our framework, which decouples reasoning from action and leverages action-based rewards to guide the optimization of reasoning.